Zipheir/Zipheir.github.io/games/fall-of-plaguestone.md

 After a lunch at the Feedmill, the PCs continued their investigation of Bort's murder.
-They talked to Flonk, the town bard, then visited the Feedmill's cook, Alora, at her house by the orchard north of town.
+They talked to Flonk, the town bard, then visited the Feedmill's cook, Amora, at her house by the orchard north of town.
 They fought off a bee swarm while approaching the house; Xavier was rather badly stung.
-Alora told Chip that she didn't see anyone unusual poking around with Bort's dinner the previous night; she said that Phinick, the (currently missing) goblin server plated it, and that Trin served it.
+Amora told Chip that she didn't see anyone unusual poking around with Bort's dinner the previous night; she said that Phinick, the (currently missing) goblin server plated it, and that Trin served it.
 After this meeting, the PCs continued down the outskirt road to Trin's